Corizon (formerly Correctional Medical Services, Inc.) Resources

 Riverfront Times (St. Louis, MO)

-- Update: The Oct 29, 2004 issue has a reply letter from a Sr. VP at CMS, and a supportive letter from a prison nurse.
+- Update: The Oct 29, 2004 (link no longer active) issue has a reply letter from a Sr. VP at CMS, and a supportive letter from a prison nurse.

 - Sick on the Inside: Correctional HMOs and the coming prison plague by Wil S. Hylton, Harpers Magazine August 2003, p.
 43-54